Angamaly police firing

 The Angamaly Firing was an incident that took place in Angamaly, Kerala, on 13 June 1959, when police opened fire on protesters who had been demonstrating against Kerala's communist government.
-Seven people were killed resulting in the intensification of Vimochana Samaram, a protest against the then communist led government.
+Seven people were killed resulting in the intensification of Vimochana Samaram, a protest against the then communist-led government.

 Background

-In 1957, a communist government was elected in Kerala for the first time under the leadership of Shri.
-E. M. S. Namboodiripad.
+In 1957, a communist government was elected in Kerala for the first time under the leadership of E. M. S. Namboodiripad.
 Subsequently, a revolt propagated against the government.
 At Angamaly, the prime centre of Kerala Saint Thomas Christians, the intensity of fury was broke into open violence.
 On 13 June, Saturday, 1959 police mindlessly opened fire on an innocent mob.
 The innocent mob was fired upon without provocation, yet police killed 7 people in cold blood.
 But, the version of Communist government was different, saying that the police was forced to open fire on what they claim was a violent mob, who allegedly attempted to attack the police station.